rachel-o-donnell/craft-and-cocktail-club/README.md

 bugs fixed:

-nav bar not flush with side in bigger screen- removed margin in media query
+nav bar not flush with side in bigger screen- removed margin in media query images sticking to the left after resizing- added display flex added containers around map to fit in flex display
 * ### Nav bar: